MetPX/sarracenia/doc/mirroring_use_case.rst

 -----------

 The GPFS-policy runs are the still the method in use operatonally as this is written (2018/01.)
 The performance numbers given in the summary are taken from the logs of one days of GPFS-policy runs.

+ * Hall1 to Hall2: bytes/days: 18615163646615 = 16T, nb file/day:  1901463
+ * Hall2 yo CMC: bytes/days: 4421909953006 = 4T, nb file/day: 475085

 All indications are that the shim library copies more data, more quickly than the policy based runs, but so far (2018/01) only subsets of the main tree have been tested.
 On one tree of 142000 files, the GPFS-policy run had a mean transfer time of 1355 seconds (about 23 minutes), where the shim library approach had a mean transfer time of 239 seconds (less than five minutes.)